 It was one of several incidents where anglers were ticketed for illegal fishing in Warren County.
 [Read more…] about Several Anglers Ticketed in Warren County Sweep

 According to a press release issued by DEC, on December 24th, 2021, ECO McFee received a call from a resident in the town of Clayton regarding a possible trapping violation.
 After obtaining the name of the accused trapper, Officer McFee learned the same man had been suspected of illegal hunting activity in the area in the past.
 [Read more…] about Social Media Posts Lead to Poaching Charges in Jefferson County

 According to a press release issued by the New York State Department of Environmental Conservation, on January 20th, a Watertown man paid a $700 penalty in the town of Watertown, Jefferson County, for unlawfully taking a white-tailed deer with the aid of a bait pile.
 [Read more…] about Trail Cam Helps Nab Poacher

-New York State Department of Environmental Conservation (DEC) Environmental Conservation Police Officers (ECOs) enforce the 71 Chapters of NY Environmental Conservation Law (ECL), protecting fish and wildlife and preserving environmental quality across New York.
+New York State Department of Environmental Conservation’s (DEC) Division of Law Enforcement enforces the 71 chapters of New York State’s Environmental Conservation Law (ECL), protecting fish and wildlife and preserving environmental quality across New York.

-What follows is a report, prepared by DEC, of recent missions carried out by Environmental Conservation Police Officers in New York State.
-[Read more…] about Environmental Conservation Police Reports
+What follows is a report, prepared by DEC, of recent missions carried out by Environmental Conservation Officers (ECOs).
+[Read more…] about Deer Poachers Keep Environmental Conservation Police Busy